Trypanosomiasis

 - Sudden death, usually attributable to the cardiac malfunction, can be seen during this phase.

-- From 1 to as long as 8 months after infection, parasitemia, clinical signs, and ECG abnormalities are usually absent.
+- From the end of the acute phase to potential development of chronic disease, parasitemia, clinical signs, and ECG abnormalities are usually absent.

 - Clinical signs return associated with chronic myocarditis and dilation of the heart.